 - Prohibited seller activities and actions

-When deciding to sell on Amazon, the best advice we have is to know your business and know what you’re getting into.
+Before you start selling on Amazon, the best advice we have is to know your business and know what you’re getting into.
 A new Amazon integration means a lot of new opportunities.
 By doing your homework and focusing on your business’ needs, you’ll be taking your online success to the next level in no time.
 If you’re interested in checking out what we can offer with Amazon integration, start your free 30 days trial today!